 I support the Muni parcel tax because robust, reliable transit is essential to San Franciscoโs everyday needs and long-term success.

-This isnโt a nice-to-have โ this is about preventing deep, deep cuts that would hurt working families, seniors, small businesses, kids getting to school, and our downtown economy.
-Healthy Muni benefits everyone โ riders, drivers, everyone.
+Healthy Muni benefits everyone: Riders, drivers, everyone.
 Every rider is one less car on the street or competitor for a parking spot.
 Itโs good for the economy, for the environment, and for the future of San Francisco.

-Endorsed by: Mayor Daniel Lurie, GrowSF, Nor Cal Carpenters Union, San Francisco Police Officers Association … read more here
+Endorsed by: Mayor Daniel Lurie, GrowSF, Nor Cal Carpenters Union, San Francisco Police Officers Association … read more here.

 Lori Brooke

-- Job: President Cow Hollow Association
+- Job: President, Cow Hollow Association

 - Age: 62